AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 - Project team ground rules
   * All team members need to communicate and treat each other with respect.
-  * All team members need to attend regular weekly meetings, client meetings and external meetings on time.
-If any group members cannot attend meeting on time, please let others know.
+  * All team members need to attend meetings on time.
+If any group members cannot attend meeting, please let others know.
-  * All team members need to value feedback from team members and other stakeholders; avoid being defensive about giving and accepting any constructive feedback.
+  * All team members need to value feedback from team members and other stakeholders; avoid being defensive about giving and receiving any constructive feedback.
   * All team members need to communicate task progress regularly, try to finish the assigned tasks on time based on the deadline set in the milestone.

 - Responsibilities of the Mechanism engineers to the project